 Ciprofloxacin is excreted in human milk with systemic administration.
 However, because of the negligible systemic exposure after otic application, nursing infants of mothers receiving OTIPRIO should not be affected.

-The safety and effectiveness of OTIPRIO for the treatment of pediatric patients (6 months of age and older) with bilateral otitis media with effusion undergoing tympanostomy tube placement was established in 530 patients who participated in the Phase 3 trials.
-The median age of patients enrolled in the clinical trials was 1.5 years; 62% of patients were 6 months through 2 years of age and 38% of patients were greater than 2 years of age [see ADVERSE REACTIONS and Clinical Studies].
+The safety and effectiveness of OTIPRIO was established in 530 pediatric patients with bilateral otitis media with middle ear effusion undergoing myringotomy with tympanostomy tube placement.
+The median age of patients enrolled in the clinical trials was 1.5 years; 62% of patients were 6 months through 2 years of age and 38% of patients were greater than 2 years of age [see ADVERSE REACTIONS and Clinical Studies ].

 Mechanism Of Action